docQodly/docs/docs/studio/pageLoaders/events.md

     <Column.Item width="50%">
         However, when parameters are added to the event, they all adopt the specified type (e.g., integer) for the variadic parameters.
         <br/><br/>
-        <a href="#reload-event-function-prototype">Refreshing the Event Function Prototype</a> after changing one of the parameter types resets them to match the updated information.
+        <a href="#reload-event-function-prototype">Reloading the Event Function Prototype</a> after changing one of the parameter types resets them to match the updated information.
     </Column.Item>
     <Column.Item width="45%">
         <img src={require('./img/variadic3.png').default} style={{borderRadius: '6px'}} />